yogesh-pro/interview-coder-withoupaywall-opensource/README.md

 - **API Usage**: Be mindful of your OpenAI API key's rate limits and credit usage.
 Vision API calls are more expensive than text-only calls.

-- **LLM Customization**: You can easily customize the app to include LLMs like Claude, Deepseek, or Grok by modifying the API calls in `ProcessingHelper.ts` and related UI components.
+- **LLM Customization**: You can easily customize the app to include additional LLMs by modifying the API calls in `ProcessingHelper.ts` and related UI components.
+OpenRouter integration provides access to multiple models.

 - **Common Issues**:
   - Run `npm run clean` before starting the app for a fresh build